-Discover Britain's forgotten crop - Flax.
+Discover Britain's forgotten crop - flax.
 All true linen is made from flax.
 During the day you will be shown all the processes for working flax from seed to cloth.
 You will also have the opportunity of working through the processes to produce fibre ready for spinning and/or cord and rope making.
 A chance to dress a distaff and have a go at drop spinning.

 Anyone interested in the process and practice of weaving and hand-spinning would find this course a useful introduction.

-Beverages and a light lunch is provided.
+Beverages are provided.
+Light lunch is provided.